MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/music-on-hold.md

 ## Restrictions

-- Music On Hold is only available when the user is in Teams Only deployment mode.
+- Music On Hold is only available when the user is in Teams Only mode.

-- Music On Hold is not available, when the Teams user does consultative transfer.
+- Music On Hold is not available when the Teams user does consultative transfer.

-- If the called Teams user is enabled for Location Based Routing, the Music On Hold cannot be played to the caller.
+- If the called Teams user is enabled for Location-Based Routing, Music On Hold cannot be played to the caller.

--	Music On Hold will only be played to PSTN callers.

 -	Music On Hold is only available in commercial cloud.